Other ADB Members

 |01A - Short-term lending info_outline||DKK75,211,659,372||USD11,134,999,736||

 5 May 2020, EUR296 million in investment or working capital loans to startups to be provided only until the end of the year; (ii) 24 March 2021, DKK73 billion in government loans to businesses.

 |01B - Support policies for short-term lending info_outline||

 (i) No amount/estimate: 20 March 2020, The Danmarks Nationalbank (DN) announced the launch of an ‘extraordinary lending facility’ which will make full-allotment, 1-week, collateralized loans available to banks at -0.5% interest rate.
-Starting March 27, this facility will also include 3-month variable rate loans; (ii) March 24, The DN announced the auction of USD liquidity; (iii) the Danish Financial Stability Authority (DFSA) also announced a case by case relaxation of regulation on the LCR requirement.
+Starting 27 March 2020, this facility will also include 3-month variable rate loans; (ii) No amount/estimate: 24 March 2020, The DN announced the auction of USD liquidity; (iii) No amount/estimate: The Danish Financial Stability Authority (DFSA) also announced a case by case relaxation of regulation on the LCR requirement.

 |01C - Forex operations info_outline||